 - Bonus Dungeon: Lower floors of Moria, overlaps with Marathon Level for longevity, and to some degree Drought Level of Doom

 - But Now I Must Go: At the end of the game, Claus and Arche have to return to the past.
-Arche is a bit of a subversion, since, being a half-elf, she'll still be around in 100 years (though, at best, her relationship with Chester will in her point of view be taking a 100 year break) and they can just visit her whenever, but Claus... must return to his love, with the little dirty magazine (and tons of other books) he got from the quest.
+Arche is a bit of a subversion, since, being a half-elf, she'll still be around in 100 years (though, at best, her relationship with Chester will in her point of view be taking a 100 year break) and they can just visit her whenever, but Claus... well, must return to his love, with the little dirty magazine (and tons of other books) he got from the quest.
+But there's no real chance he'll survive to see Cress & Mint again.

 - Calling the Old Man Out: Arche blows up at her dad after she sees her mom alive in the Hidden Elf Village, as he'd told her for years that her mother was dead.